life2cloud/life2cloud/content/cn/2018-09-17-intro-of-BioInstaller.md

   - Easy-to-use
   - User-friendly Shiny application
-  - An integrative platform of Databases and bioinformatics resources
+  - An integrative platform of databases and bioinformatics resources
   - Open source and completely free
   - One-click to download and install bioinformatics resources (via R, Shiny or Opencpu REST APIs)
   - More attention for those software and database resources that have not been by other tools
   - Logging
   - System monitor
-  - Task submitting system
+  - Task submission
+  - Long-time computation
   - Parallel tasks

 **Field**